-Division Statement: A phrase which sets out the different parts/arguments/reasons which prove the thesis of your essay (often part of your thesis).
+Division Statement: A phrase, usually attached to the thesis, but sometimes separate, which sets out the different parts/arguments/reasons which prove the thesis of your essay.
 Think of it as a road map to the reader so they can see what's coming.
 Each of your body paragraphs needs to be accounted for in your division statement.
-(See also "Thesis Statements" Error!
-Bookmark not defined.).
+(See also "Thesis Statements").

-In the sample thesis statement below, the division statement is in italicized.
+In the sample thesis statement below, the division statement is italicized.